LN-STEMpunks/WOPR-JR/README.md

 Written by the [L&N STEMpunks](http://lnstempunks.org).
 More specifically, the [programming team](http://programming.lnstempunks.org).

-We use gradle Travis, Git, Java, and primarily VSCODE and eclipse to develop this.
+We use Travis, Git, Java, Python3, and primarily VSCODE and eclipse to develop this.

 We also have a python version, which is meant to be equivelant to the java version, but more Pythonic.